timmerov/aggiornamento/README.md

 The fifos are implemented as a fixed size circular array of pointers to buffers.
 Buffers are appended to the tail.
 Buffers are removed from the head.
 The head and the tail are protected by separate mutexes to minimize contention.
 This eliminates contention between producers and consumers.
 Producers still contend with other producers.
 And consumers still contend with other consumers.

-The technique can be used to implement a more complex data pipeline involving many threads.
+The technique can be used to implement a more complex data pipeline involving many threads by adding more fifos.